-I have had many clients who may have come into treatment disclosing pretty openly about their alcohol use, but not the level of their ED behaviors.
+I’ve had many clients who come into treatment disclosing their alcohol use pretty openly while not disclosing their ED behaviors.
 Or clients who were pretty open about their ED, but seriously minimizing substance abuse.
 Usually with time (and sometimes collateral information), this becomes apparent and we can confront it with compassion and concern.
 Sometimes, the client comes to this realization and ownership on its own.
-It is powerful and humbling to walk side-by-side with someone who is gradually stepping further out of denial and other defenses.
+It is powerful and humbling to walk side-by-side someone who is gradually stepping further out of denial and other defenses.

 If you’re someone who is struggling with an eating disorder and substance abuse issues, here are a few important things to keep in mind: